BonoboPLC/lojjo_wiki/retail-sales-agents.md

 This **account is increased** when the Sales manager provides you with funds to pay for expected prize payouts.

-This **account is decreased** when you use the funds to pay Player prizes or remmit the remaining amount back to the Sales Manager.
+This **account is decreased** when you use the funds to pay Player prizes or remit the remaining amount back to the Sales Manager.

 >If you do not have sufficient funds in your Withdrawal Float to pay a winning ticket, but have enough cash from the days sales receipt, you'll be prompted to use the sales receipt funds, if accessible to you, to payout the Prize.
 {.is-warning}